NodleCode/n1/README.md

 The iBeacon can now be detected by any Mobile App.

-# 7. Nodle Cash App
+# 7. Nodle App

-Launch the Nodle Cash Mobile App on your mobile.
-The Nodle Cash app will detect the iBeacon and relay it to the Nodle Cloud.
+Launch the Nodle Mobile App on your mobile.
+The Nodle app will detect the iBeacon and relay it to the Nodle Cloud.

 # 8. Nodle Cloud